Mitchauhan0712/Wheather-App/README.md

 Special thanks to OpenWeather API for providing accurate and reliable weather data.

 **Demo**
-You can check out the live demo of the Weather App .
+You can check out the live demo of the Weather App at  https://mit-wheather-app.netlify.app/